-Place the cashews in a small bowl and cover with cold water.
-Let the cashews soak overnight, or at least for 4 hours, until soft.
+Place the cashews in a medium bowl and cover with cold water.
+Let the cashews soak for at least for 4 hours, or overnight, until soft.

-Using a food processor, pulse together the pecans, almond flour, dates, coconut oil, cinnamon, and a pinch of salt.
+Make the crust: Using a food processor, pulse together the pecans, almond flour, dates, cinnamon, coconut oil, and a pinch of salt.
 Pulse until the pecans have been broken down into crumbs and the crust begins to stick together.

-Scrape the crust into the bottom of a greased and parchment paper-lined 8-inch (20 cm) springform pan.
+Transfer the crust to a greased and parchment paper-lined 8-inch (20 cm) springform pan.
 Use your fingers to press the crust into the bottom of the pan in an even layer.

-Drain the soaked cashews and place them in the bowl of the food processor.
-Add the coconut milk, lemon juice, coconut oil, maple syrup, and vanilla extract.
-Blend the cashew mixture until it reaches a smooth consistency, about 5-7 minutes.
+Make the filling: Drain the soaked cashews and place them in the bowl of the food processor.
+Add the coconut milk, lemon juice, coconut oil, maple syrup, and vanilla.
+Blend until very smooth, 5-7 minutes.

-Pour roughly ⅔ of the cashew blend over the crust in the pan.
+Pour roughly ⅔ of the cashew filling over the crust.
 Use a spatula to gently spread the mixture to the sides, then tap and shake the pan on the counter to achieve a smooth, even layer.

-Freeze the pan while preparing the second layer, about 10 minutes.
+Freeze the pan while preparing the strawberry layer, about 10 minutes.

-For the second layer, add the strawberries into the remaining cashew blend and process until smooth, scraping down the sides of the bowl as needed, about 5 minutes.
+Add the strawberries into the remaining cashew mixture in the food processor and puree until smooth, scraping down the sides of the bowl as needed, about 5 minutes.

-Scrape the strawberry cashew blend onto the first layer.
+Scrape the strawberry filling over the first layer.
 Use a spatula to gently push the layer out to the sides of the pan and tap and shake the pan on the counter to achieve a smooth, even layer.

 Top the cheesecake with sliced strawberries.

-Freeze the cheesecake until fully solid, at least 4 hours.
+Freeze the cheesecake until solid, at least 4 hours.